Department of Writing

 WRTG 23200 Creative Nonfiction (LA)

 Advanced creative nonfiction course that blends the study of genre theory with writing practice, attention to writing process, and an introduction to nonfiction publishing in diverse venues.
 Focuses on writing works of various lengths that fit within, and perhaps test the boundaries of, the creative nonfiction genre.
-Prerequisites: at the 200-level in WRTG.
+Prerequisites: 4 credits at the 200-level in WRTG.
 (F,S,Y)

 Attributes: ESTS, HU, WRCW